fsalomon/ring2sip/README.md

   - `SIP_DOMAIN`, `SIP_PORT`, `SIP_USER`, `SIP_PASS`.
 - Choose an extension or ring group on your PBX to forward Ring calls to and set it as `SIP_DEST`.
 - Specify your `CAMERA_NAME`.
 It must be unique across locations (or you will need to modify my code).
-- Configure your local network settings:
+- Configure your local machine settings:
   - `LOCAL_IP` (must be static, or you will need to modify my code).
   - `LOCAL_SIP_PORT`, `LOCAL_RTP_PORT` (use any free ports).

 ### Testing
 - Run the code: `node index.js`.
 Uncomment `doConnect()` in `index.js` to establish a connection without a trigger.
-- Test Ring originated call.
-If you don't get the button press event, your refresh token might be broken.
+- Test Ring originated call: If you don't get the `buttonPressed` event, your refresh token might be broken.
 Check `DEBUG=ring node index.js` and read the [Wiki Article](https://github.com/dgreif/ring/wiki/Refresh-Tokens).
-- Test SIP originated call.
-Call your `SIP_USER` from any extension.
+- Test SIP originated call: Call your `SIP_USER` from any extension.
+If you don't get the `inboundCall` event, check if your `SIP_USER` is registering correctly.

 ### Running as a Daemon
 Use `supervisord` or a similar tool to keep the process running.
 Note: the process will exit after each call because I'm lazy.
 If you want to map multiple cameras you will have to run multiple processes.